Billy McKinney Player Props: Yankees vs. Orioles

 Billy McKinney At The Plate

-- McKinney is batting .250 with three doubles, a triple, four home runs and two walks.
+- McKinney is hitting .250 with three doubles, a triple, four home runs and two walks.

-- In six games this season, McKinney has picked up an RBI, with more than one RBI once.
+- McKinney has driven in a run in six games this season (28.6%), including one multiple-RBI game.

-- He has scored a run in seven of 21 games so far this year.
+- He has scored in seven of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.